NTCIR-ToT/bench/ntcir-2026/submission-instructions/README.md

 ### Step 4 (Optional): Manage your team

-If you want to add others to your team, please navigate to your groups (under the hamburger menu) at [https://www.tira.io/g?type=my](https://www.tira.io/g?type=my)
+If you want to add others to your team (so that they also can upload), please navigate to your groups (under the hamburger menu) at [https://www.tira.io/g?type=my](https://www.tira.io/g?type=my)

 </details>